SRGSSR/srgcontentprotection-apple/docs/README.md

 FairPlay stream playback requires a physical iOS device.
 Streams will not play in the simulator.

-While the HLS specification allows relative URLs in playlist, this implementation currently supports Akamai playlists containing full URLs only (for variants and video / audio tracks), master playlist included.
+While the HLS specification allows relative URLs in playlist, this implementation supports only Akamai master playlists containing full URLs only (for variants and video / audio / subtitles tracks) on iOS 9 and iOS 10.

 ## License